-During the week of February 11-16, 1862, the Confederacy’s 7th Texas and the Union’s 7th Illinois had fought each other at the Battle of Fort Donelson in Tennessee.
-More than eight hundred soldiers were killed in the Union victory.
-(Kurz and Allison lithograph Battle of Fort Donelson from Wikipedia.)
+The Confederacy’s 7th Texas and the Union’s 7th Illinois had fought each other at the Battle of Fort Donelson in 1862.

-Van Zandt recalled of his conversation with Decker: “There we were, two surviving members of opposing armies, the best of friends and as ready to stand up for one another as if we had fought side by side.”
+Van Zandt recalled of his conversation with Decker: “In one battle at Fort Donelson, eight of their men and four of ours were killed, and there we were, two surviving members of opposing armies, the best of friends and as ready to stand up for one another as if we had fought side by side.”

 In fact, Van Zandt wrote, some time later Decker was preparing to return to Illinois for a visit and asked Van Zandt to write him a letter of recommendation “saying I am a good citizen.”

-Van Zandt readily consented but pointed out to Decker that no one back in Illinois would know who Van Zandt was.
+Van Zandt readily consented but pointed out to Decker that no one in Illinois would know who the heck Van Zandt was.

-Decker’s reply to his former “enemy” reminds us that, as wars go, the War Between the States was especially perverse—it was an uncivil war fought by innately civil people who otherwise respected each other:
+Decker’s reply to his former “enemy” reminds us that, as wars go, the War Between the States was especially perverse—it was an uncivil war fought by innately civil people who otherwise were of the same “we, the people” and respected each other: